afan-gf/afan-gf.github.io/LLM_Agent_Tool_Using.md

 # LLM Agent Tools Using, From Prompt,SFT to Agentic RL

-Let's discuss the current LLM Agent tools usage from several topics.
+Tool using is a crucial capability for LLM Agents, enabling them to truly interact with the environment and expand the boundaries of agent capabilities.
+How to enable LLM Agents to better use tools has always been a popular and valuable research direction.
+This post discuss the current LLM Agent tools using from a survey perspective.

 ## 1. How LLM Agent Uses Tools and Key Challenges

 The basic pattern of LLM Agent using tools can be summarized as follows:

-1) Inform the LLM about the problem/task to solve and the available tool set information (tool name, usage description, parameter introduction, etc.) through prompts.
+1) Inform the LLM about the problem/task to solve and the available tool set information (tool name, using description, parameter introduction, etc.) through prompts.

 2) The LLM reasons and outputs solution steps.
 If a tool is needed, it outputs the tool name and parameters.

 3) The Agent executes the corresponding tool in the tool space, generates results, and if needed, feeds the results back to the next round of prompts.
 <img width="604" height="209" alt="Foed back" src="https://github.com/user-attachments/assets/685859f6-282e-4369-b47e-efe372cd3efd" />

-The LLM is the most critical element in the tool usage process, determining the upper limit of the Agent's tool usage capabilities.
+The LLM is the most critical element in the tool using process, determining the upper limit of the Agent's tool using capabilities.
 The LLM needs to:

 1) Decide which tool to use for planning

 2) Determine when to use it

-3) Know how to use it - provide function call parameters and tool usage context
+3) Know how to use it - provide function call parameters and tool using context

 4) Dynamically adjust based on tool execution feedback to handle open scenarios

-5) Find optimal tool usage solutions for multi-step complex tasks
+5) Find optimal tool using solutions for multi-step complex tasks

-These challenges can be summarized as: how to improve LLM's tool usage capabilities?
+These challenges can be summarized as: how to improve LLM's tool using capabilities?

-## 2. Methods to Improve LLM Tool Usage Capabilities Over Time
+## 2. Methods to Improve LLM Tool Using Capabilities Over Time

 Three phases of methods can be identified chronologically:
 - Early approaches used Prompt engineering